-With old favourites, like the Aberdeen Pavillion and Horticulture Building, and exciting new features like the Water Plaza, Children’s Garden and Skating Court, Lansdowne will have something for everyone.
+With old favourites, like the Aberdeen Pavilion and Horticulture Building, and exciting new features like the Water Plaza, Children’s Garden and Skating Court, Lansdowne has something for everyone.

 Here is a glimpse of what you can expect to find throughout the year at the new Lansdowne.

 Lansdowne Park is a world-class attraction that blends modern amenities, courtyards, heritage buildings and green space.
-This urban public destination, situated right in the heart of city, will be programmed by the City of Ottawa on a year-round basis.
+This urban public destination, situated right in the heart of city, offers programming on a year-round basis.
 It features events and activities for all ages and all seasons.

 Visitors are welcome to use the park daily from 5 am to 11 pm.
 Pedestrians and cyclists travelling through Lansdowne Park should practice awareness and caution around heavy vehicles and equipment.
 Your safety is our priority.